Introduction: Crimson Blaze Revolution

 The "Chase" cards (3-Star Rarity) will likely be the Mega Evolutions themselves.

 - Prediction: An Immersive Mega Charizard Y ex card is a statistical certainty given the popularity of the Pokémon.
 This card will likely drive the secondary market (account selling) and content creation hype cycle.
-The animation will likely feature the moment of Mega Evolution—the bursting of the shell/sphere and the drought/sunlight ability activation associated with Charizard Y.
+The animation will likely feature the moment of Mega Evolution—the bursting of the shell/sphere and the drought/sunlight ability activation associated with Mega Charizard Y ex.

 After spending weeks analyzing data, testing mechanics, and watching community reactions to Crimson Blaze, I can confidently say Crimson Blaze is Pokémon TCG Pocket's most significant expansion yet.
 The 3-Point Knockout rule and 250-damage attacks in Crimson Blaze fundamentally change how we approach the game in Crimson Blaze.